somogyiTi2/booker/README.md

 ### Redux Timeout

 ## Data Encryption
-- Key is stored in the `.env` file.
+- Key is stored in the `.env` file.✅
 /*other branch*/
 ## API Security
 - Key is stored in the `.env` file.